 Further, the IOC helps generate awareness of each athlete’s achievements worldwide, increasing an athlete’s value in the eyes of existing and future sponsors, by ensuring global broadcast coverage of the Olympic Games.

-In her open letter, Kirsty Coventry, the IOC Athletes’ Commission Chair, highlighted the risks if the athlete advertising framework loses this balance.
+In her open letter, Kirsty Coventry, the then-IOC Athletes’ Commission Chair, highlighted the risks if the athlete advertising framework loses this balance.
 This could cause long-term damage to the Olympic funding structure, by:

 - harming the revenue sources that support athletes from all over the world to compete at the Olympic Games;